pikeman20/bumper-dev/SECURITY.md

 ## Reporting a Vulnerability

-Please use the **issues tracker** to report any security vulnerabilities found in this repository.
+Please use the **[Security Advisories](https://github.com/MVladislav/bumper/security/advisories)** to report any security vulnerabilities found in this repository.